A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

-“Where the fuck is this bartender…” the shaggy-haired man muttered himself, nervously running his fingers through the thick mess over his forehead.
+“Where the fuck is this bartender…” the shaggy-haired man muttered himself, nervously running his fingers through the thick mess of hair over his forehead.

 As if out of nowhere, the bartender appeared before them.
 The young, trim and handsome man, whose smile seemed too convincing to be trusted, placed two short glasses on the bar and from a martini shaker poured out the same green liquid that the rest of the patrons seemed to be enjoying into their respective glasses, filling each to the very rim.

 “Excuse me—,” said the man who had just arrived.
 But when he looked up from his drink, the bartender had vanished as quickly and mysteriously as he appeared, leaving them with drinks but no answers.

 Instantly, the shaggy-haired man tilted his head back and swallowed the juice in its entirety.
 He slammed down his empty glass and gave a long sigh of refreshment while wiping a few leftover droplets off his beard.
 Soon afterward, his eyes blasted open with a terrible, frightening look of regret.
 It was if, like out of some Shakespearean tragedy, he had been poisoned!

 He stumbled around in his stool for a moment, frantically trying to catch his breath.
 Then the look of regret transformed into a blank stare of sedation and he stopped his fighting.
 He stood eerily still, like a wax sculpture or a stone statue.
 Following that short phase, a third stage began in which man began to weep uncontrollably.
 This was the hardest to watch for the man standing beside him, to see a full grown man so strong and mature lose all control of his emotions in the childish manner in which he did.